A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models

 We now consider the use of GLoME models for performing clustering and regression tasks on a real data set.
 Following the numerical experiments from \cite{young2014mixtures} and \cite{montuelle2014mixture}, we demonstrate our model on the ethanol data set of \cite{brinkman1981ethanol}.
 The data comprises of 88 observations, which represent the relationship between the engine’s concentration of nitrogen oxide (NO) emissions and the equivalence ratio (ER), a measure of the air-ethanol mix, used as a spark-ignition engine fuel in a single-cylinder automobile test (\cref{subfig_Ethanol_Raw_NO_EquivRatio,subfig_Ethanol_Raw_EquivRatio_NO}).
 Our goal is then to estimate the parameters of a GLoME model, as well as the number of mixture components.

 More precisely, we first use the EM algorithm from the \href{https://cran.r-project.org/web/packages/xLLiM/index.html}{xLLiM} package to compute the forward PMLE of \eqref{eq_define_GLoME}, for each $K \in [12]$, on the Ethanol data set.
-Then, based on the slope heuristic (\cref{fig_selectedK_Djump_Ethanol}), we select the best model.
+Then, based on the slope heuristic (\cref{fig_selectedK_Djump_Ethanol_NO,fig_selectedK_Djump_Ethanol_ER,fig_selectedK_Djump_Ethanol_plot,fig_selectedK_DDSE_Ethanol_plot}), we select the best model.
 Given the estimators of the model chosen, we obtain the estimated conditional density and clustering by applying the maximum a posteriori probability (MAP) rule (\cref{fig_Ethanol_Conditional_density_EquivRatio_NO,fig_Ethanol_EquivRatio_NO_Posterior}).

-Because we only have 88 data points and roughly $6$ parameters per class, the EM algorithm is strongly dependent on the random initialization of the parameters.
-One solution is that we can modify slightly that procedure in order to guarantee that at least $10$ points are assigned to each class so that the estimated parameters are more stable (cf. \citealt{montuelle2014mixture}).
+Because we only have 88 data points and $6$ parameters per class, the EM algorithm is strongly dependent on the random initialization of the parameters.
+One solution is that we can modify slightly that procedure in order to guarantee that at least $10$ points are assigned to each class so that the estimated parameters are more stable (cf. \cite{montuelle2014mixture}).
 In this work, we wish to investigate how well our proposed PMLE performs for detecting the best number of mixture components for the GLoME model.